glebmikha/data-science-project-template/README.md

 tensorflow==1.6.0
 ```

-3. Build and run a docker container
+3. Build and run containers
   ```
   docker-compose up --build
   ```
 4. Copy a jupyter url from terminal and open it in your browser.
 5. Find an examples.ipynb notebook in ipynb folder.
 6. Upload your data into ./data and read it in Jupyter.
 You also can import data into PostgresSQL, which is running in it's own container along with Jupyter.
-7. Stop and remove the container
+7. Stop and remove containers
   ```
   docker stop this_jupyter
   docker-compose rm -f
   ```

-  To remove all
+  To remove all containers
   ```
   docker rm -f $(docker ps -a -q)
   ```